shtnsl/math-sdk/games/0_0_lines/readme.txt

 Wilds only pay on 5-Kind.
 If the paytable is chosen such that 3/4 Kind Wilds pay, the line calculation will assign the highest base-win symbols as winning.
-For example if there is a 3-Kind Wild is on the same line as a 5-Kind L4, the 3-Kind wild will be chosen, regardless of the multiplier on the final Wild since 3W > 5L4
+For example if there is a 3-Kind Wild is on the same line as a 5-Kind L4, the 3-Kind wild will be chosen, regardless of the multiplier on the final Wild since the base payout 3W > 5L4